 Our three master's programmes provide a solid foundation for careers in the humanitarian and human rights fields with international organizations, NGOs, international courts and tribunals, governments and academic institutions.

 Our two full-time degrees – the LLM in International Humanitarian Law and Human Rights (LLM), and the Master of Advanced Studies in Transitional Justice, Human Rights and the Rule of Law (MTJ) – offer a unique combination of high-level academic education and real-world practice.

-Via internships, participation in moot courts, public pleadings or clinical work, students gather first-hand experience and practical knowledge.
+Via internships, participation in moot courts, public pleadings, extracurricular activities or the study trip, students gather first-hand experience and practical knowledge.
 These facilitate their integration into the professional world.

 Our objective is to produce graduates who will be leaders in the humanitarian, human rights and transitional justice fields.